 Colette Bryce, winner of the National Poetry Competition, wrote her first poem at Lumb Bank, about a spider there.

-Caroline Bird, winner of the Poetry London Competition, was a Foyle Young Poet and says her time on the course was transformative in that it was the first time she was made to feel it was OK to write poetry.
+Caroline Bird, winner of The Forward Prize for Best Collection, was a Foyle Young Poet and says her time on the course was transformative in that it was the first time she was made to feel it was OK to write poetry.

 Piers Torday went on an ‘Introduction to Fiction’ week at Lumb Bank in 2008.
 Piers is now a bestselling children’s author: